Sabu (wrestler): New Japan Pro-Wrestling (1995)

 Sabu wrestled for New Japan Pro-Wrestling (NJPW) throughout 1995, making his debut on January 4 in the Tokyo Dome, teaming with Masahiro Chono to defeat Junji Hirata and Tatsumi Fujinami.
+Brunk wrote in his memoir that he first sought the New Japan opportunity himself by contacting NJPW referee and matchmaker Tiger Hattori, and that Farhat and Onita both gave their blessing for him to leave FMW once the offer was confirmed, viewing it as a step up for his career.
 On May 3, Sabu defeated Koji Kanemoto at Wrestling Dontaku in the Fukuoka Dome to win the IWGP Junior Heavyweight Championship.
 He lost the title to Kanemoto on June 14 in Tokyo's Nippon Budokan in a bout where Kanemoto's UWA World Welterweight Championship was also on the line.
+Sabu was vocal in rejecting the "junior heavyweight" label despite holding the title, a stance that, according to Pollock, may have factored into New Japan's decision to move the championship off him within a month.
+Two days after winning the IWGP Junior Heavyweight title, Farhat wrestled what proved to be his final full match, against Terry Funk at Kawasaki Stadium; Brunk wrote that his uncle suffered a heart attack shortly afterward while waiting for a taxi and was hospitalized in Japan, effectively ending his in-ring career, and that he rushed to the hospital and remained at his bedside through the ordeal.
 He also defeated Gran Hamada to win the UWA World Junior Light Heavyweight Championship on November 23 in the Todoroki Arena in Kawasaki, which he lost to El Samurai on December 1 in Niigata City.
 Sabu made his final appearance with NJPW in Osaka on December 11, teaming with Hiro Saito to defeat Dean Malenko and Wild Pegasus.

 World Championship Wrestling (1995)

+As World Championship Wrestling prepared to launch Monday Nitro in September 1995, booker Kevin Sullivan sought to bring in workhorse talent, including Sabu and Chris Benoit; the same period saw Dean Malenko and Eddie Guerrero leave ECW for WCW as well, thinning ECW's roster.
 Sabu made his WCW debut on the September 11, 1995 episode of WCW Monday Nitro against Alex Wright.
 Sabu won the match, but the decision was reversed when, after the match, he put Wright through a table.
 Sabu defeated Mr. J.L. on the October 9 episode of Nitro and at Halloween Havoc on October 29; following the latter match, Sabu's uncle Sheik shot J.L. in the face with his trademark fireball.
 His last match in WCW was a victory against Disco Inferno on the October 30 episode of Nitro.
+Pollock characterized Sabu's brief WCW tenure as a mismatch between performer and promotion, noting that the group's established stars had little interest in his style.